14 Lucky Foods You Should Eat for a Prosperous New Year

 8. Lentils: Bites to Success

 As lentils are soaked in water, they expand, symbolizing prosperity.
-Wintertime is great for a hearty bowl of soup, so let's look forward to a prosperous year with a big pot of our favorite lentil soup.
+Wintertime is great for a hearty bowl of pasta, so let's look forward to a prosperous year with a big pot of our favorite lentil bolognese.

 9. Golden Cornbread for a Golden Year Ahead